Wallis Cho

-Wallis Cho (曹震豪; born 14 August 1983) is a Hong Kong singer-songwriter and independent music producer.
+Wallis Cho (曹震豪) is a Hong Kong singer-songwriter and independent music producer.
 He officially joined the Hong Kong music scene in 2011 with the release of his first solo album.

 Summary

 In 2005, Cho participated in the Neway Star Wars and won the runner-up, he joined Neway Star and entered the music scene.
 In the following years, he was active in behind-the-scenes production and various large and small performances.

 In 2009, Cho terminated his contract with Neway Star and temporarily switched to work as a sound engineer and salesperson due to the "Cold River Agreement".

 In 2011, Cho officially entered the music industry as an independent music producer under &joy Productions, and debuted as a singer with the album "A Day In Metropolis".
-That same year, he participated in the Gongliao Ocean Music Festival in New Taipei City under the name "Wallis Cho & joyBand".